North Carolina pastor on paid leave after federal plea

 What are the charges brought against Queen?
 The U.S. Attorney for the Southern District of New York Damian Williams claimed Queen created false documents to corroborate false testimony he gave to federal investigators.
 During an investigation into the Southern Baptist Convention and its entities, officials were looking into a case of alleged sexual abuse that occurred in 2022 at the seminary.

-Prosecutors have said Queen witnessed a seminary official ordering another employee to destroy a report that proved the seminary knew about the abuse but failed to take action.
-In May 2023, Queen told the FBI that he had not heard the conversation and in June that year he provided investigators with fake meeting notes to back up his claim.
+Prosecutors have said Queen witnessed a seminary official ordering another employee to destroy a report containing evidence.
+In May 2023, Queen told the FBI that he had not heard the conversation and in June that year he provided investigators with fake meeting notes to back up his claim, according to the prosecution.
 Later that month, Queen testified under oath that he had in fact heard the seminary employees planning to destroy the report.

 Dig deeper: Read Christina Grube’s report in The Sift about the SBC selling its headquarters to pay for expenses related to the sex abuse investigation.